 The processes for delivering the data for analytics have become mission-critical.
-Data must now be treated as mission-critical and have the highest degrees of data reliability.
+Nowadays, data demands mission-critical treatment with the utmost data reliability.

-As analytics have evolved from the traditional data warehouse approaches to modern, cloud-based analytics, so have the types of data captured and used and the data stack that delivers the data.
+As analytics evolved from traditional data warehouse approaches to modern, cloud-based analytics.
+So did the types of data captured and used.
+Additionally, the data stack delivering the data also evolved.

 Modern analytics deal with different forms of data: data-at-rest, data-in-motion, and data-for-consumption.
 And the data stack moves and transforms data in near real-time, requiring data reliability that keeps pace.